wso2/docs-is/en/docs/learn/oauth2-token-revocation.md

 !!!
 Note
-    When a session is terminated via rest api, WSO2 Identity Server will revoke the mapped accesstoken as well.
+    When a session is terminated via rest api, WSO2 Identity Server will revoke the mapped access token as well.
 There can be some instances where same access token is used across multiple sessions.
-So it is always recommended to use sso-session binding if you are using session management rest api to terminate the sessions.
+Therefore, it is always recommended to use sso-session binding if you are using the [session management
+    REST API](../develop/session-mgt-rest-api) to terminate the sessions.